rubencrxz/rubencrxz/README.md

 ## 🦀 non-EVM Audits

-I have also performed some audits in Rust language, getting some High and Medium valid Findings:
+I have also audited some Rust-based systems, getting some High and Medium valid Findings:

 - 🔒 Swafe (ZK): Report done.
 Waiting for results...